 Don’t be an old-fashioned tube light!
-Become the trendy LED bulb instead.
+Be a trendy LED bulb instead.

 Light Emitting Diode or LED is a type of PN junction diode.
 It is made up of semiconductor material that generates light when current flows through it.
 It works on the principle of electroluminescence and is used for our day-to-day lighting purposes.

-You must have witnessed the rising popularity of LED lights and bulbs.
+You have likely noticed the rising popularity of LED lights and bulbs in the past decade or so.
 Most of our lighting needs are fulfilled by LEDs today, replacing incandescent bulbs and even CFLs (Compact Fluorescent Lamps).
-LEDs have been labeled as highly energy-efficient and long-lasting.
-What is the reason behind it?
+LEDs have been labeled as highly energy-efficient and long-lasting, but what is the reason behind their superiority?

-Let’s explore more about the science behind these LED lights and make our lives brighter.
+Let’s explore more about the science behind these LED lights and make our lives a bit brighter.

 How do LED lights work?

-LED lights are made up of small light-emitting diodes which are shaped according to our requirements.
-To understand how a LED light works, we have to get into the details of how a LED works in the first place.
+LED lights are made of small light-emitting diodes that are shaped according to individual requirements.
+To understand how an LED light works, we have to get into the details of how an LED works in the first place.

 Different doping chemicals are added to the LED to emit different colors of light.
-For example, Aluminium is added to the Gallium Arsenide diode for the emission of visible red light.
+For example, Aluminum is added to the Gallium Arsenide diode for the emission of visible red light.

-Therefore, a LED light works on this principle of electroluminescence to produce light.
-A point to note here is that a LED runs on Direct Current (DC), but the power supply in domestic households is in form of Alternating Current (AC).
-Therefore, there is a built-in voltage driver at the base of the LED lights that converts the 120-240 V AC current to 30-60V DC currrent for proper working.
+Therefore, an LED light works on the principle of electroluminescence to produce light.
+A point to note here is that an LED runs on Direct Current (DC), but the power supply in domestic households is in the form of Alternating Current (AC).
+Therefore, there is a built-in voltage driver at the base of LED lights that converts the 120-240 V AC current to 30-60V DC current for proper function.

 How are LED lights different?

 The world has changed and technology has evolved.
-Thirst for a better living has led to exceptional inventions and discoveries, LEDs being one of them.
+Thirst for a better way of living has led to exceptional inventions and discoveries, LEDs being one of them.

-LED lighting is quite different from other types of lighting like incandescent and CFL due to a lot of advantages that it has over them.
+LED lighting is quite different from other types of lighting, like incandescent and CFL, due to the many advantages that it has over them.

 LEDs are extremely small and can emit a wide range of colors.
-It’s easy to produce different colors from LEDs and hence they are extensively used in decorations and electronics.
+It’s easy to produce different colors from LEDs, so they are extensively used in decorations and electronics.

-LEDs emit light in only one direction.
-Hence, it reduces the need for reflectors and diffusers that may result in the loss of light.
-This feature makes LED an ideal choice for recessed downlights and task lighting.
+LEDs emit light in only one direction, which reduces the need for reflectors and diffusers that may result in a loss of light.
+This feature makes LEDs an ideal choice for recessed down lights and task lighting.

-LEDs emit negligible heat energy as maximum energy is released in form of light.
-Unlike, incandescent bulbs that emit 90% of their energy as heat and CFLs that emit 80% of their energy as heat.
+LEDs emit negligible heat energy, as the vast majority of energy is released in the form of light.
+Unlike incandescent bulbs, which emit 90% of their energy as heat, and CFLs, which emit 80% of their energy as heat.

-LEDs bulbs last significantly longer than other bulbs because they don’t have any such part that burns like a filament or breaks over time.
-LEDs can last up to 25,000 hours or almost three years despite constant use.
+LED bulbs last significantly longer than other bulbs because they don’t have any parts that burn down like a filament or break down over time.
+LEDs can last up to 25,000 hours—almost three years of constant use.